-- 11.1 Employees are protected if: - they honestly think what they report is true - they think they are telling the right person; and - they believe that their disclosure is in the public interest - Any employee who makes a 'qualifying disclosure' which meets the definition in the Public Interest Disclosure Act is legally protected against victimisation for whistleblowing.
+- 11.1 Employees are protected if: - they honestly think what they report is true - they think they are telling the right person; and - they believe that their disclosure is in the public interest - 11.2 Any employee who makes a 'qualifying disclosure' which meets the definition in the Public Interest Disclosure Act is legally protected against victimisation for whistleblowing.
 Dudley Council has adopted this procedure in order to encourage early internal whistleblowing and demonstrate its commitment to preventing victimisation.
-If an employee claims that, despite that commitment, he or she has been victimised because of blowing the whistle, he or she should make a further complaint under this whistleblowing procedure directly to the Chief Officer for Finance & Legal Services. - 11.3 An employee has the right to complain of victimisation as a result of any whistleblowing to an employment tribunal. - 11.4 Any employee who victimises a whistleblower could: - be subject to an internal council investigation and potential disciplinary action, including potential dismissal - face a civil claim personally, as the affected whistleblower could be entitled to directly issue a legal claim against the culprit
+If an employee claims that, despite that commitment, they have been victimised because of blowing the whistle, they should make a further complaint under this whistleblowing procedure directly to the Director of Finance and Legal.

+- 11.3 An employee has the right to complain of victimisation as a result of any whistleblowing to an employment tribunal. - 11.4 Any employee who victimises a whistleblower could: - be subject to an internal council investigation and potential disciplinary action, including potential dismissal - face a civil claim personally, as the affected whistleblower could be entitled to directly issue a legal claim against the culprit